Zephanie Dimaranan: Final months with ABS-CBN

+Return to GMA Network; Acting debut

-On March 31, 2022, after two and a half years in ABS-CBN, Zephanie left the network and transferred to GMA and signed a contract with their talent agency Sparkle while remaining co-managed by Cornerstone Entertainment.
-She made her debut on All-Out Sundays on April 3, 2022, 8 months after her last ASAP appearance.
+After two and a half years in ABS-CBN, Zephanie returned to her home network, GMA on March 31, 2022, as she signed a contract with their talent agency Sparkle, while remaining co-managed by Cornerstone Entertainment.
+8 months after her last ASAP appearance, she made her debut on All-Out Sundays on April 3, 2022, becoming one of their performers and co-hosts.

 She also performed various theme songs of the said network's drama series.
 Her first was "Tunay Na Minamahal" from the 2022-hit afternoon prime series, Apoy sa Langit and "Kaagapay" from Bolera.

 She was also one of the 30 artists who performed in Mr. Music: The Hits of Jonathan Manalo, a concert held at the Newport Performing Arts Theater in Resorts World Manila (now Newport World Resorts Manila).
 During the concert, she performed her first single "Pangarap Kong Pangarap Mo" and "Pag-Ibig Na Kaya", which is a duet with Jeremy G.